mangr3n/ai_coding_os/README.md

 ## Usage

 1. **Starting a Session**:
-   - Always start by having the AI read `os/boot.md`
+   - If the AI has a global or project specific memory, load boot.md into it, for use with Windsurf we are limiting it's character length to 6000 characters.
    - The AI will initialize its working memory
    - Context tracking begins automatically